Winglu/rocknrollcall-yeoman/README.md

 ### Configuring RocknRollCall

-You'll need your own API key for The Echo NestVisit https://developer.echonest.com/account/register in your browser, fill out the form, and follow the directions.
+You'll need your own API key for The Echo Nest.
+Visit https://developer.echonest.com/account/register in your browser, fill out the form, and follow the directions.
 Once you've activated your account, find your API key on your profile page.

 Then, within app/scripts/app.js, add in your key: